advaypal/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+## Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag
+4. AddressBook asks user for name of new tag
+5. User enters name of new tag
+6. AddressBook requests for confirmation from user
+7. User enters confirmation
+8. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+The given tag is already used

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

+7a.
+The user cancels request

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.